fischuu/fischuu/README.md

 ### Hi there 👋

 My name is Daniel Fischer and I am living and working in Finland.
-I am a Senior Specialist at the Luonnonvarakeskus / Natural Resources Institute Finland (Luke) for Bioinformatics and Biostatistics.
+I am a research scientist at the Luonnonvarakeskus / Natural Resources Institute Finland (Luke) for Bioinformatics and Biostatistics.
 I was born in Dinslaken, Germany, and studied Statistics and Computer Sciences at the Technical University Dortmund, Germany.
 Since 2009 I am living in Finland, where I also did my PhD in Biostatistics.

 <!--
 **fischuu/fischuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.